fpezzati/k8s/FAQ/helm.md

 There is no bound between repo and chart.
 A repo can host multiple charts, a chart can came from anywhere.
 Command `helm search repo <keyword>` finds repos by keyword, could be the only way to point chart to repo..
 So, there is no way to find original url of a chart, you guess and hope for best (that's incredible to me) unless chart was signed.

 ## helm install chart
-There are a few ways of installing charts.
+There are a few ways of installing charts:
+- by chart reference: helm install mymaria example/mariadb,
+- by path to a packaged chart: helm install mynginx ./nginx-1.2.3.tgz,
+- by path to an unpacked chart directory: helm install mynginx ./nginx,
+- by absolute URL: helm install mynginx https://example.com/charts/nginx-1.2.3.tgz,
+- by chart reference and repo url: helm install --repo https://example.com/charts/ mynginx nginx,
+- by OCI registries: helm install mynginx --version 1.2.3 oci://example.com/charts/nginx.

 ## Things I am bad at with helm

-Given a local chart repo, do some maintenance, check if there are problems during installation and fix them before install the chart.
+### Given a local chart repo, do some maintenance, check if there are problems during installation and fix them before install the chart.

-Given a local chart repo, install a new version of that chart.
+### Given a local chart repo, install a new version of that chart.

-Perform a rollback of a deployed local chart.
+### Perform a rollback of a deployed local chart.

-Uninstall a release.
+### Uninstall a release.

-Find url of specific chart.
+### Find url of specific chart.

-Difference between chart and hub.
+### Difference between chart and hub.

-Update a local helm chart with newer version recently released.
+### Update a local helm chart with newer version recently released.

-Update a given repo.
+### Update a given repo.

-Which relation bounds repo to release?
+### Which relation bounds repo to release?

+Stuff from readme.md..
 ### Why helm
 Simplest app can turn into 5+ different objects in a kubernetes cluster, each one craftly configured.
 Managing that can be painful.